 Situated between the central and eastern ranges of the Andes, this mountainous area is 12,000-18,000 meters above sea level.
 You will often see farmers scaling the mountainside to pick the coffee cherries.
 They do it with dedication and love and inspire us to do our best for them.

+The Laughing Man Foundation has an ongoing partnership with COOCENTRAL and Fair Trade USA to create programs to support coffee farming communities in this region.
 COOCENTRAL has 3,116 farmer members, 36% are women, and they cover a total production area of 11,036 hectares.
 COOCENTRAL is a large co-op providing coffee farmers loans and financing, technical support. access to coffee markets, education in environmentally sustainable and socially responsible farming as well as social welfare in areas such as education and housing.

-We provided 145 major home renovation projects for families in the coffee farming community and have an additional 29 on the way. this included plumbing, roofs, kitchens, flooring, windows, water storage tanks, electricity, additions for growing families and even some entirely new homes.
+We provided 145 major home renovation projects for families in the coffee farming community and have an additional 29 on the way.
+This included plumbing, roofs, kitchens, flooring, windows, water storage tanks, electricity, additions for growing families and even some entirely new homes.

 Coffee is a family business and we want to work with programs that give something back to the whole family.
 Our commitment there has focused on improving housing and education for the farming families.
-Improved housing means better conditions in which the children can grow, improved hygiene and protection for the family during inclement weather and pride within the community.
-Some projects included building entirely new homes, others created additions to existing homes and many focused on renovations such as new flooring, roofing, plumbing, toilets, water heaters and kitchens.

 In line with the Laughing Man Foundation’s mission, we have offered 104 scholarships to date to children of coffee farming families and members of the community.
 Currently 58% of our scholarships have been awarded to women and 42% to men.
 We feel strongly that education is the key to improved economic conditions and opportunity for future generations.